-- Social distancing of 2 metres will be maintained whenever possible (in class, in corridors and outside).
-The government have plans to reduce this, however we will not be changing any of our systems before the summer break, and children will be expected to respect the personal space of others.
+- Social distancing will be maintained whenever possible (in class, in corridors and outside) and children will be expected to respect the personal space of others.

 - Break times and lunchtimes will be staggered to reduce the numbers of children moving around the corridors at the same time.

-- Outdoors, each group will be allocated an area in which to play, so they aren’t mixing with others.
-Nursery & Reception will use their own outdoor areas.
+- Outdoors, each group will be allocated an area in which to play/learn, so they aren’t mixing with others.
+Childcare/Nursery & Reception will use their own outdoor areas.

 - Handwashing/sanitising will be a regular requirement during the day – and will be a minimum of on entry, before and after each break time and before and after lunch.

-- Lunch will be eaten in the classrooms (this will be reviewed at Easter), C1 will use the hall – Taylor Shaw have created a varied packed lunch menu which will be provided for anyone who would usually have a school meal (usual FSM/ParentPay arrangements apply for Years 3-6; Infant free school meals apply to Reception and Years 1 & 2) although children can bring their own.
+- Lunch for C2-C5 will be eaten in the classrooms (this will be reviewed at Easter), C1 will use the hall – Taylor Shaw have created a varied lunch menu, including a choice of hot and cold food [see sample menu] (usual FSM/ParentPay arrangements apply for Years 3-6; Infant free school meals apply to Reception and Years 1 & 2; Nursery/Childcare continue to pay Mrs Garside).

 Clothing / Equipment

-- Every child MUST bring their own water bottle – this will be sent home daily for cleaning and returning.
+- Every child MUST bring their own filled water bottle – this will be sent home daily for cleaning and returning.
 Water bottles will be kept in class on children’s desks.
 Cups will not be provided.